RFD 031: Durable Conversation Storage with Workspace Projection

 Conversations can appear in the workspace that do not exist in user-local.
 This happens when another contributor commits a conversation to git and you pull it.

-These conversations are shown in jp conversation ls with a distinct indicator (e.g., origin: <their-worktree-name> from the stored metadata, or simply the absence of a user-local copy).
-They are read-only from JP's perspective until the user interacts with them.
+These conversations have StoragePresence::WorkspaceOnly.
+They are shown in jp conversation ls with a distinct indicator (e.g., origin: <their-worktree-name> from the stored metadata, or simply the absence of a user-local copy).

-Non-write interactions (jp conversation show, jp conversation print, jp conversation ls) read directly from the workspace without importing.
+Read-only operations — jp conversation show, print, ls, and path on a workspace-only conversation — read directly from the workspace without importing.

 Drawbacks